tpbnick/docs/docs/py-lists.md

 ```py linenums="1"
 trek
 ```
-We can also use the `.title()` method, discussed in [variables and simple data types](https://docs.nicklyss/py-data-types/#using-variables-in-strings).
+We can also use the `#!py .title()` method, discussed in [variables and simple data types](https://docs.nicklyss/py-data-types/#using-variables-in-strings).
 This will capitalize the first letter of the element:

 ```py linenums="1"
 bicylces = ['trek', 'cannondale', 'redline', 'specialized']